VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

+# Feature Flags

 Feature flags, also known as feature toggles or feature switches, are a powerful technique used in software development to enable or disable features in an application or service.
 They provide developers with the ability to dynamically control the activation and visibility of features at runtime without deploying new code.
 This allows for safer experimentation, gradual feature rollouts, and targeted feature releases.

-## Benefits of Using Feature Flags
+## Benefits of using feature flags

 Integrating feature flags into Virto Commerce Platform and Frontend Application offers several significant benefits: